Franr/pixel-war/README.md

 # pixel-war
-Multiplayer online shooter using Twisted + Pygame
+A server/client Shooter using Twisted + Pygame